Mordonlan/budget-tracker/README.md

 we use the add income and the input needs to be budget data - meaning the iteam the amount - for exmaple if its 5 apples so it needs to be mentioned  and the description  - about the item

 update the data structure based on the received data structure from the function

+# the files i added are already with explantion in the function file and it has a seprate main file with a loop enabled so it ensures the transcation goes clean